rubixcube6/PlayStation-RSD-exporter-for-Blender-3.2.1/README.md

 For Smooth and Flat shaded polygons, at the moment auto-smoothing is not supported.
 In edit mode, select the faces you would like to shade and go to "Face --> Shade Smooth" or "Face --> Shade Flat"

+# Latest Updates
+v1.1:
-The latest update was a big one!
+This update is a big one!
 After a lot of stress testing a few bugs were fixed and some new features were added
 - All different types and variations of a polygon "Shading (smooth and flat), Lit and unlit, vertex color (smooth and flat), and Textured/not textured" have now been tested working and interacting with each other.
 - You can now have lighting on vertex colored faces. however, vertex colored faces with a texture will always be unlit.
 - You can now export all of the above types of polygons in one mesh.